-*One Letter of recommendation should be submitted by a math or science teacher who can speak about your academic potential, work ethic, and self-discipline.
-Recommendations can be submitted through our online application for references.
+*One letter of recommendation should be submitted by a math or science teacher who can speak about your academic potential, work ethic and self-discipline.
+Recommendations can be submitted through the online application for references.

 - Strengthen student preparation in math and chemistry